 The program cost includes:

-- the class and associated academic credits
+- the full course, materials, and associated academic credits

 Students must bring their own camping gear (tent, sleeping bag, sleeping pad).
 These items may be rented from UM’s Campus Recreation Outdoor Program.